Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Homogenous Gates

-In this section we consider the setting where each gate in the circuit must have the same electrical operating point.
-This requirement may be due to limitations of the design and fabrication technologies of the electronic devices being used.
-Some emerging technologies do allow variable gate operations \cite{PatilMNYS2016}, which we discuss in Sec.~\ref{sec:nonuniform}.
+Let us consider the setting where each gate in the circuit must have the same electrical operating point.
+This may be due to limitations of the design and fabrication technologies of the electronic devices being used.
+Some emerging technologies do allow variable gate operations \cite{ShanbhagVKPV2019}, which we discuss in Sec.~\ref{sec:nonuniform}.